SURVEY AND INSPECTION

 UXO (Unexploded Ordnance) clearance is often a necessary step in many offshore construction projects.
 Specifically for Offshore Wind Power (Renewables), locating unexploded ordnance on the seabed is an important first step.
 Most renewables projects in the North Sea, for example, require UXO detection and clearance.
 DUC Marine Group has extensive expertise with UXO detection and clearance.
 Currently we are working at the DolWin project in German waters.
 With our combination of experienced divers and experts, equipment and specialized vessels, we are able to provide complete UXO solutions.

-- The inspection of the cooling water outlet from the plant under the access channel to the Waddenzee-side.
-The goal of the inspection was: To assess over […]
+- The inspection of Cooling Water Outlet from the plant under the access channel to the Waddenzee-side.
+For a client in the North of The Netherlands, DUC […]

 - SOIL INVESTIGATIONS With our vessel RAM we successfully performed soil investigations near the coast of Den Helder.
 In just two days we were able to fulfil […]